jimmyeao/Mideej/README.md

 If you're using a supported controller (M-Vave SMC Mixer, Behringer X-Touch Mini, or Novation Launchpad), presets are automatically loaded.

 For custom controllers:
-1. Move a fader/knob on your controller
-2. Click the **"MAPPING..."** button that appears on the channel
+1. Click the **"MAPPING..."** button that appears on the channel
+2. Choose what you want to Map (Volume, Mute, Solo etc)
+3. Move the fader/knob or push the button you want to assign to that control
-3. The MIDI CC number will be learned automatically
+4. The MIDI CC number will be learned automatically
-4. Repeat for mute (M) and solo (S) buttons
+5. Also Map Transport controls (Play, Stop, Next, Previous) if desired

 ### 4. Control Your Audio